Shady Grove (Quicksilver Messenger Service album): Recording

 At the start of 1969, guitarist and vocalist Gary Duncan temporarily left the band, upon which they ceased touring.
 The remaining members played a small handful of gigs in the spring and summer of the year with guest vocalist Nick Gravenites before hiring ace session keyboardist Nicky Hopkins to permanently join them that August, although only three gigs were played with this lineup until regular touring began again on New Year's Eve with the return of Duncan and the addition of Dino Valenti.
 Nonetheless, the band began recording their third album with Hopkins that summer.

-The influence of Nicky Hopkins, the English journeyman pianist who appears on albums by Jeff Beck, The Rolling Stones, The Who, all four of The Beatles and Steve Miller is felt throughout Shady Grove, and his contributions pushed the group in new directions.
+The influence of Nicky Hopkins, the English journeyman pianist who appears on albums by Jeff Beck, The Rolling Stones, The Who, all four of the ex-Beatles and Steve Miller is felt throughout Shady Grove, and his contributions pushed the group in new directions.
 However, David Freiberg's vocal presence and John Cipollina's idiosyncratic guitar stylings make the Quicksilver sound of the first two albums still apparent.

 Hopkins re-recorded the closing track, "Edward, The Mad Shirt Grinder", on his solo album The Tin Man Was a Dreamer, which features members of the Rolling Stones and the Beatles. (“Edward” was a nickname for Nicky Hopkins, made up by Brian Jones during a 1967 session at Olympic Studios in London.
 The story goes that Jones was tuning his guitar and asked Hopkins to give him an E on the piano; with other noise interfering and Nicky unable to hear what he was saying, Brian eventually shouted out: "Give me an E, like in Edward!")
 The track's elaborate, classically inspired keyboard work and extended jamming veers closer to an English progressive rock sound.
 "Flute Song", with its melancholic piano and string backing (ironically, no flute appears), is also prog-influenced.
 "Joseph's Coat", co-written by John Cipollina and Nick Gravenites, also appears on Big Brother and the Holding Company's album Be a Brother, which featured Gravenites on vocals.

 The cover was designed by George Hunter's Global Propaganda and featured a slightly edited version of a work by painter L.K.
 Hollister, of otherwise unknown personal information.

 The album became the group's highest-charting when it hit #25 on Billboard that winter.